-Local ENC Activist Pushes for Awareness During National Suicide Week
+Local ENC activist pushes for awareness during National Suicide Week

 JACKSONVILLE, N.C.
-(WNCT)- September 5-11 is National Suicide Prevention Week.
-The American Foundation for Suicide Prevention is run completely by volunteers.
-Many of which have experienced loss due to suicide, or attempted it themselves.
+(WNCT) — Now through Sept.
+11 is National Suicide Prevention Week.
+The American Foundation for Suicide Prevention is run completely by volunteer, many of which have experienced loss due to suicide or attempted it themselves.

-“The reason why this is near and dear to me is because my husband, David Craft, completed suicide back in June of 2009.
-It was something that was very traumatic to not only me, but my entire family,” said Craft.
+“The reason why this is near and dear to me is because my husband, David Craft, committed suicide back in June of 2009.
+It was something that was very traumatic to not only me but my entire family,” said Craft.

 “He was my sweetheart.
 He was my everything.
 David was the most kindest, gentlest man you could ever know,” said Angelia Craft.